Fill your College Details

 Examples:

-• JIRA: A tool for tracking issues, managing projects, and supporting Agile methods.
+• JIRA: A system for tracking issues, managing projects, and supporting Agile methodologies.

-• Trello: A simple and visual project management tool to organize and track tasks and project milestones.
+• Trello: A basic and visual project management product that is used for organization and tracking of tasks and project milestones.

 7. Documentation Tools